Tags

 • How long can we get away with fooling some of the people some of the time?

 The good people at IBM have by far the best iterative methodology for Data Warehouse, Data Integration and Data Migration projects.
 The problem is, they don’t know that.
 They don’t know that they know.
-They don’t even use it for many of their projects, because so many people at IBM are just unaware that this process method exists, because if they knew they would use it, right?
+They don’t even use it for many of their projects because so many people at IBM are unaware that this process method exists.
+If they knew, they would use it, right?

 He was right, and he identified a real and present disjoint in how the organisation generated and re-used information and know-how.
 That’s why HP Consulting placed such importance on real Knowledge Management.